Donald Trump Receives Support From MSNBC Host Chris Matthews Over Syria Withdrawal

 — Hardball (@hardball) December 20, 2018

-President Trump’s decision to withdraw troops was something he had made clear for a while that he intended to do, and was met with a considerable amount of criticism, particularly from a group of top Republicans that include Senators Lindsey Graham and Marco Rubio among others, Business Insider reported.
-These officials all signed a letter to the president expressing their concern that the decision was a “premature and costly mistake,” and urged him to reconsider.
+President Trump’s decision to withdraw troops was something he had made clear for a while that he intended to do and was met with a considerable amount of criticism, particularly from a group of top Republicans that include Senators Lindsey Graham and Marco Rubio among others, Business Insider reported.
+These officials all signed a letter to the president expressing their concern that the decision was a “premature and costly mistake” and urged him to reconsider.

 Marco Rubio railed on the president’s decision to pull out of Syria, saying whoever advised him has done a “great disservice” to the country.
 He said to us that Trump has put the US at risk by his decision – and it will make the world view America as an unreliable partner.